Can you adjust status while in removal proceedings

 Understanding Adjustment of Status

-Adjustment of status means applying for lawful permanent resident (LPR) status while already in the U.S. Unlike consular processing, which is done from abroad, this process is exclusive for those physically present within the states.
-However, this is not an option for every immigrant.
-For example, you must have made a lawful entry into the U.S., meaning you were inspected and admitted at the border.
-Moreover, you must be admissible, have an immediately available visa number, and possess an approved visa petition filed on your behalf by a qualifying relative like a U.S. citizen or LPR.
+Adjustment of status refers to the process of applying for lawful permanent resident (LPR) status while remaining physically present in the U.S. This process is distinct from consular processing, which requires applicants to be outside the country.
+It is essential to note that not every immigrant qualifies for adjustment of status.
+To be eligible, you must have entered the U.S. lawfully, meaning you were inspected and admitted at a designated port of entry.
+Additionally, you must be admissible, have an immediately available visa number, and possess an approved visa petition filed on your behalf by a qualifying relative, such as a U.S. citizen or LPR.

 Meeting the Eligibility Criteria

-1. Lawful Entry: You need to have been inspected and admitted at a U.S. port of entry unless you’re covered by special rules, such as Section 245(i).
+1. Lawful Entry: You must have been inspected and admitted at a U.S. port of entry, unless you qualify for special provisions like Section 245(i).

-2. Admissibility: You must not be barred from entry for specific reasons.
+2. Admissibility: You must not be barred from entry due to specific immigration violations or criminal convictions.

-3. Qualifying Relative: A U.S. citizen or LPR must file a visa petition for you.
+3. Qualifying Relative: A U.S. citizen or LPR must file a visa petition on your behalf.

-4. Immediate Visa Number: Your priority date must be current.
+4. Immediate Visa Number: Your priority date must be current, allowing you to proceed with your application.

-5. No Major Violations: You shouldn’t have significant immigration violations, though exceptions exist, particularly for unauthorized employment if married to a U.S. citizen.
+5. No Major Violations: You should not have significant immigration violations on your record, although exceptions exist, particularly for unauthorized employment if you are married to a U.S. citizen.

 Section 245(i): A Glimmer of Hope

-Section 245(i) provides a lifeline for certain undocumented immigrants who did not enter the country lawfully or have violated their status.
-You can still adjust status if you’re a beneficiary of a visa petition or labor certification filed on or before April 30, 2001.
-This petition must either be approved or “approvable when filed.”
-If your petition was filed between January 14, 1998, and April 30, 2001, you must also prove your physical presence in the U.S. on December 21, 2000.
-If you meet these conditions, this old law can offer a rare opportunity to adjust your status.
+Section 245(i) offers a crucial opportunity for certain undocumented immigrants who may not have entered the country lawfully or who have violated their immigration status.
+If you are a beneficiary of a visa petition or labor certification that was filed on or before April 30, 2001, you may still be eligible to adjust your status.
+The petition must either be approved or deemed “approvable when filed.”
+If your petition was submitted between January 14, 1998, and April 30, 2001, you must also provide evidence of your physical presence in the U.S. on December 21, 2000.
+Meeting these criteria can open a rare pathway for undocumented immigrants to adjust their status despite previous violations.

 The Immigration Court Process

-When applying for adjustment before an immigration judge, the process diverges from the typical USCIS procedure.
-In these cases, USCIS processes the I-130 Petition for Alien Relative, while the immigration judge reviews the I-485 Application to Adjust Status.
+When seeking adjustment of status before an immigration judge, the process differs significantly from the standard USCIS procedure.
+In these cases, USCIS handles the I-130 Petition for Alien Relative, while the immigration judge reviews the I-485 Application to Adjust Status.

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.